The Snow Queen (2012 film): Development

 Russian artists Nyusha voiced the heroine Gerda, and Ivan Okhlobystin (Interns) voiced the troll Orm.
 Troll Orm fit the voice of Okhlobystin perfectly who was invited to the voice studio without any finalized conclusions beforehand.
 Supporting ensemble voice cast included Galina Tyunina (ru) as Snow Queen, Ramilya Iskander (ru) as Kai, Erin Fitzgerald as Luta, Dmitry Nagiyev as Housemaster, Yuri Stoyano as King, Olga Shorokhova as shopkeeper, Lyudmila Artemyeva (ru) as Flower Lady, Mikhail Tikhonov as Prince, Olga Zubkova (ru) as Una, Anna Ardova (ru) as Lapp woman and Liza Arzamasova as Alfida.

 There was no blind audition except that which was used for a few actors.
 Instead the quality of work determined the casting.
 Ivan Okhlobystin fit the character Orm who gave "so much energy, humor, and some sparkling acting impromptu."
 Lyudmila Artemyeva who voiced the flower girl was well received by the public as well by Artemyeva herself who stated, "How did I do that?
 This is probably my brightest role."
 Dmitry Nagiyev as Housemaster gave a short cameo.
 Nyusha gave the role of Gerda as noted by the creators of the film a "bundle of energy and lively reactions."
 The voice cast by Galina Tyunina for the Snow Queen "is incomparable!
 Her words are bone-chilling!" according to the creators of the film.
 A review noted the high quality Russian language voice cast.

 The English cast was picked by René Veilleux.
 Jessica Straus who has over 200 credits in games, animation, and anime voiced Gerda.
-Doug Erholtz was picked as Orm, Cindy Robinson as Snow Queen, Marianne Miller as Kai and Dee Bradley Baker as Luta.
+Doug Erholtz was picked as Orm, Cindy Robinson as Snow Queen, Marin Miller as Kai and Dee Bradley Baker as Luta.
 On 20 November 2013, the PRL Studio In Poland, recorded a dubbing for the film.
 Alfida the pirate was voiced by Małgorzata Socha, Maciek Rock as Prince, and Arkadiusz Jakubik as troll Orm.
 For the Latvian cast, actresses who took part in production included Laila Kirmuška (lv) while the Snow Queen was spoken by Riga Theatre actress Sandra Zvīgule (lv).
 Latvian actors included Gints Grāvelis (lv) and Uldis Anže (lv).

 The cast for the Korean release included actress Park Bo Young as Gerda and comedian Lee Soo-geun as troll Orm.
 According to Zum of Korea, Park Bo-Young "brought the character's charm to life with a lovely voice" while Lee Soo-geun "overpowered the atmosphere with his distinctively jovial voice" for troll Orm.
 Mother of actor Cha Tae-hyun, Choe Soo-min, voiced the Snow Queen, while Jang Gwang, a voice actor played the King and Housemaster.
 The movie was one of the most anticipated projects to come out of Russia in 2012.